Your employee's leave, pay and holiday rights

 The employee still has their paternity rights if:

-- the baby is stillborn after the 24th week of pregnancy
+- the baby is stillborn after 24 weeks of pregnancy

 - the baby dies soon after birth